illumos/docs/docs/developers/build.md

 ### OpenIndiana

 On OpenIndiana, the `build-essential` package includes the GCC compilers and other tools required to build illumos.
-In addition, for now, we should install the older Python 3.5 package for a complete build.

 ```
-sudo pkg install build-essential \
+sudo pkg install build-essential
-    runtime/python-35
 ```

 The GCC versions to use can be found in `/usr/gcc/10` and `/usr/gcc/14`.